The Clear Edge

 Strategy 3: Shortened terms for new clients

-Change default payment terms from Net-30 to Net-7 or Net-15.
+Change your default payment terms from Net-30 to Net-7 or Net-15.

-The pattern: Net-30 is the default because it’s “standard.”
-But the standard isn’t optimal.
-Many clients pay faster if you ask.
-Setting Net-7 terms means most pay within 10-12 days vs. 37 days with Net-30.
+The pattern: Net-30 became the norm because it is “standard,” but that standard is not optimal; many clients will pay faster if you ask.
+Setting Net-7 terms often leads to most clients paying within 10–12 days instead of 37 days under Net-30.

-Update contract templates.
-New contracts default to Net-7 or Net-15 terms.
+Implementation: Update your contract templates so new agreements default to Net-7 or Net-15.

-Don’t change existing clients mid-contract (grandfather them).
-Apply new terms to all new client agreements.
+Do not change terms for existing clients mid-contract; keep their current terms (grandfather them) and only apply the new terms to new client agreements.

 • Offer Net-15 as a compromise (better than Net-30)